-The objectives of California Department of Parks and Recreation (CDPR) California Outdoor Recreation Plan (CORP), the most recent version of which is 2002, are to determine outdoor recreation issues that are currently the problems and opportunities most critical in California, and to explore the most appropriate actions by which state, federal, and local agencies might address these issues.
+The objectives of California Department of Parks and Recreation (CDPR) California Outdoor Recreation Plan (CORP), the most recent version of which is from 2002, are to determine outdoor recreation problems and opportunities that are currently the most critical, and to explore the most appropriate actions by which state, federal, and local agencies might address these issues.
 The CORP also provides valuable information on the State's recreation policy, code of ethics, statewide recreation demand, demographic, economic, political, and environmental conditions.
 The plan lists the following major issues: 1) improving resource stewardship; 2) serving a changing population; 3) responding to limited funding; 4) building strong leadership; 5) improving recreation opportunities through planning and research; 6) responding to the demand for trails; and 7) halting the loss of wetlands.
 The CORP applies to state and local parks and recreation agencies, and does not apply to federal or private sector recreational providers.